mlieshoff/mlieshoff.github.io/about.md

 title: About
 ---

-> Truth can only be found in one place: the code.
+> "Truth can only be found in one place: the code."
 >
->  *Quote said by Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship*
+>  ―Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship